NIGMS/Fundamentals-of-Bioinformatics/README.md

 # Dartmouth College Bioinformatics for Beginners
 ---------------------------------

-This module introduces you to the [Bash shell scripting language](https://en.wikipedia.org/wiki/Bash_(Unix_shell\)), working with common genomics file formats, and working within the terminal environment.
+This module introduces you to the [Bash shell scripting language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) <a href="https://en.wikipedia.org/wiki/Bash_(Unix_shell)">Bash shell scripting language</a>, working with common genomics file formats, and working within the terminal environment.
 In addition to the overview given in this README you will find 6 submodules in the forms of Jupyter notebooks that teach you different components of working with genomics data in the cloud.

 This module will cost you about $2.00 to run end to end, assuming you shutdown and delete all resources upon completion.